Tendering and specification

 Full guarantee details should also be provided.

 Obtain clear written details of when work is expected to commence, period of work and estimated completion date.
-Also obtain details (and copy of certificate) of the supplier's Public Liability, Product Liability and Professional Indemnity insurance cover.
-(RoSPA recommend a minimum of £5,000,000 in each of these categories)
+Obtain details of the supplier's insurance cover.

 It is also recommended that a list of spare parts and prices be requested (with estimated normal delivery times) together with an estimate of likely annual maintenance costs.